Emperor Xianwen of Northern Wei: After assuming imperial authority

 As emperor, Emperor Xianwen was described as hardworking and appropriate in his awards and punishments—in particular, in promoting honest officials and demoting corrupt ones, and it was said that only starting in his reign were Northern Wei officials praised for being honest.
 He was also said to be heavily into studies of religions and philosophies, including both Taoism and Buddhism.
+During his reign as emperor, he abolished 15 non-regular taxes that had earlier been abolished by Emperor Wencheng but soon re-instated, and it was said that after this the people's livelihood gradually improved.

 In 469, Emperor Xianwen created Tuoba Hong crown prince.
 As Tuoba Hong's mother Consort Li died the same year and was described in traditional histories to be missed by all in the palace, she was probably forced to commit suicide pursuant to Northern Wei customs.

 In 470, resentful that Murong Baiyao had flattered Yifu Hun while Yifu was in power, Emperor Xianwen, in an act that appeared to be uncharacteristic for his reign, falsely accused Murong Baiyao of treason and put him and his son Murong Ruyi (慕容如意) to death.

 Also in 470, an event would damage Emperor Xianwen's relationship with his stepmother Empress Dowager Feng.
 Empress Dowager Feng had taken the official Li Yi (李奕) as her lover.
 In 470, the official Li Xin (李訢), who was a close friend of Li Yi's brother Li Fu (李敷), was accused of corruption, and Emperor Xianwen became aware of the accusations even though Li Fu tried to suppress the reports.
 He had known about his stepmother's relationship with Li Yi and, while he had not taken any actions against it at that point, disapproved of it.
 He sentenced Li Xin to death, but then informed Li Xin that if he could report on crimes that Li Fu and Li Yi had committed, he would be spared.
 After initial reluctance, Li Xin did so, and another man named Fan Biao (范標) also did so.
-Emperor Xianwen then executed Li Fu and Li Xin.
+Emperor Xianwen then executed Li Fu and Li Yi.
 Empress Dowager Feng became resentful of Emperor Xianwen after that point.

 In 471, because of Emperor Xianwen's philosophical interests, he wanted to leave the throne to spend more time on his studies.
 He wanted to pass his throne to his uncle Tuoba Zitui (拓拔子推) the Prince of Jingzhao, who was highly praised by all officials.
 He therefore summoned an imperial council to discuss the matter.
 The officials largely opposed Emperor Xianwen's proposal, and suggested instead that if Emperor Xianwen wanted to leave the throne, he should pass the throne to Crown Prince Hong.
 He therefore did so, and the four-year-old crown prince took the throne as Emperor Xiaowen on September 20, 471.
-Emperor Xianwen himself took the title of Taishang Huangdi (retired emperor).
+Emperor Xianwen himself took the title of Taishang Huangdi (retired emperor) the next day.